Deepak-Buildon/project-sakura/README.md

 # project-sakura
- we have been in  build on the robotics project in name of sakura industries which as been located in chitoor istric of andra pradesh to ma
+ we have been in  build on the robotics project in pick and place following